jensen/moresql-notes/README.md

 __Basic Query w/ Join in JavaScript__

 This code could be written a number of different ways.
-Iterate through each student and for each student find the cohort that the student belongs to.
-Attach the cohort name to the final result object.
+The pattern goes through each student and for each student it finds the cohort that the student belongs to.
+It attaches the cohort name to the final result object.

 ```javascript
 /* FROM students */